zmalone/chef-web-docs/source/common-use-cases/multi-node-ec2.md

     $ knife cookbook create my_app

 This will create a skeleton cookbook with scaffolded files.
-Since we are depending on apache2 and passenger, we need to add those cookbooks as dependencies in the `metadata.rb`:
+Since we are depending on apache2 and passenger, we need to add those cookbooks and the others as dependencies in the `metadata.rb`:

 ```ruby
 depends 'apache2'